Salt River Pima–Maricopa Indian Community: Government

 The Salt River community is governed by an elected President, Vice President, and Tribal Council after the tribe adopted its own 1940 constitution under the federal Indian Reorganization Act (IRA) of June 18, 1934.
 Current President and Vice President are Martin Harvier and Ricardo Leonard, respectively.
-Current council members include Archie Kashoya; Cheryl Doka; Diane Enos; Thomas Largo, Sr.; Deanna Scabby; Michael Dallas, Sr.; and Wi-Bwa Grey.
+Current council members include David Antone; Cheryl Doka; Jacob Butler, Sr.; Mikah Carlos; Deanna Scabby; Michael Dallas, Sr.; and Su:k Fulwilder.

 Man in the Maze

 Central to the beliefs of the Salt River Pima–Maricopa Indian Community is the story of the Man in the Maze, or I'itoi ki:k, which is the symbol seen on the great seal.
 This ancient pattern (visible at the right) is representative of the journey a person makes through life, including obstacles and problems.
 The figure is called Elder Brother and he is about to make his way through the maze.
 At the center, he will find the Sun God, who is there to greet him and bless him into the next world.
 The symbol belongs to the Akimel O’odham (Pima), Pee-Posh (Maricopa), and Tohono O'odham tribes and is traditionally represented in ancient petroglyphs and traditional basket designs.